 N.D.
 Admin.
 Code 69-06-08-01(5) stipulates that "a site shall be approved in an area only when it is demonstrated to the commission by the applicant that any significant adverse effects resulting from the location, construction, and operation of the facility in that area as they relate to the following, will be at an acceptable minimum, or that those effects will be managed and maintained at an acceptable minimum."
 Table 2.3-1 outlines the areas identified in N.D.
 Admin.
-Code 69-06-08-01(5) and provides a description of how the Project avoids adverse effects from the facility's location, construction, and operation and how they will be kept at an acceptable minimum or managed effectively.
+Code 69-06-08-01(5) and provides a description of how the Project facility's location, construction, and operation will avoid adverse impacts or how impacts will be kept at an acceptable minimum or managed effectively.

 TABLE 2.3-1 Selection Criteria North Dakota Administrative Code 69-06-08-01(5) Description of Project Effect Section Addressed 5.
 Selection criteria. a.
 The impact upon agriculture: (1) Agricultural production.
 Negligible/minimal effect anticipated.
-The Project will be located entirely within an agriculture field, with only the land necessary for operations being permanently affected.
-The Project will impact agricultural production by changing the Project location's land use from agricultural production to industrial operations.
-6.5, 6.8 (2) Family farms and ranches.
+The Project will be located entirely within an agriculture field.
+Only the approximately 10 acres of land necessary for operations will be permanently affected.
+The Project will shift the land use from agricultural production to an energy storage facility.
+1.4, 3.7, 6.5 (2) Family farms and ranches.
 No adverse effect anticipated.
 The Project will be located entirely within an agriculture field.
-The Project location's land use will change from agricultural production to industrial operations.
-6.5, 6.8 (3) Land which the owner demonstrates has soil, topography, drainage, and an available water supply that cause the land to be economically suitable for irrigation.
+The Project will shift the land use from agricultural production to an energy storage facility.
+Emmons-Logan Energy Storage has entered into an option to purchase the land from the existing landowner.
+1.4, 3.7, 6.5 (3) Land which the owner demonstrates has soil, topography, drainage, and an available water supply that cause the land to be economically suitable for irrigation.
 No adverse effect anticipated.
 No irrigation occurs within the Project Area.
 The landowner has not expressed concerns related to the land being economically suitable for irrigation within the Project Area.
 NA (4) Surface drainage patterns and ground water flow patterns.
 No adverse effect anticipated.
 The Project will be designed to facilitate unrestricted flow of surface drainage and surface groundwater from the upper portions to the lower portion of the watershed.
-6.7 (5) The agricultural quality of the cropland.
+6.7, Appendix D (5) The agricultural quality of the cropland.
 Negligible/minimal effect anticipated.
-The Project will be located entirely within an agriculture field, with only the land necessary for operations being permanently affected.
-The Project location's land use will change from agricultural production to industrial operations.
+The Project will be located entirely within an agriculture field.
+Only the land necessary for operations will be permanently affected.
+The Project will shift the land use from agricultural production to an energy storage facility.
 Temporarily disturbed areas will be restored as practicable.
-In the event of soil compaction during construction, Northern Divide Energy Storage will address and alleviate the compaction.
-6.5, 6.8 b.
+In the event of soil compaction during construction, Emmons-Logan Energy Storage will address and alleviate the compaction.
+6.5, 6.6 b.
 The impact upon the availability and adequacy of: (1) Law enforcement No adverse effect anticipated.
-6.2 (2) School systems and education programs No adverse effect anticipated.
+NA (2) School systems and education programs No adverse effect anticipated.
 NA (3) Governmental services and facilities No adverse effect anticipated.
 6.2 (4) General and mental health care facilities No adverse effect anticipated.
 NA (5) Recreational programs and facilities Negligible/minimal effect anticipated.
 Recreational impacts will be auditory and visual in nature and limited to individuals using land in and near the Project Area for hunting, fishing, or nature observation.
 6.5